 Hiliary is the Community Outreach Specialist for Fit Kids of Arizona.
 Her background is in communication and education, and she received her Bachelor’s degree in public relations from Missouri State University.
 Prior to joining Fit Kids, Hiliary worked at a public relations firm in St. Louis, Mo., working with clients in education, healthcare, animal nutrition and urban gardening.
 Most recently, she served as a volunteer for 10 months in Encarnación, Paraguay teaching elementary students, working in a small health center and doing pastoral outreach.
 In her free time Hiliary enjoys running, reading, volunteering and exploring new places and cultures.

 Flagstaff/Verde Valley: Katrina Swan

 Katrina is the Program Manager for Fit Kids of Arizona.
-She has extensive experience in program coordination and management in both the public and private sectors.
+She has her Master’s of Public (Health) Administration and has extensive experience in program coordination and management in both the public and private sectors.
 Prior to joining Fit Kids, Katrina held professional positions in Phoenix and Washington, DC.
-Having received her Bachelor’s degree from Northern Arizona University (NAU), she is no stranger to Flagstaff and could not be happier about her return to this great city.
-When she is not coordinating programs for Fit Kids, she is finishing up work on her Master’s of Public (Health) Administration at NAU, spending time with her family and staying fit and active in a variety of ways.
+Having received her bachelor’s degree from Northern Arizona University (NAU), she is no stranger to Flagstaff and could not be happier about her return to this great city.
+When she is not coordinating programs for Fit Kids, she is spending time with her family and staying fit and active in a variety of ways.
 Fitness and nutrition are her passion, and she is happy to have the opportunity to work in a place that shares these same values.

 Flagstaff: Grace Gonzalez-Galloway